Skip to content

 • by

-Popularized by her Netflix Show, Jessica Jones started in the pages of her own Marvel comic book.
-She’s a PI with an avenger past (and future).
-Created by writer Brian Michael Bendis and artist Michael Gaydos, Jessica Jones first appeared in Alias #1 (November 2001), a Max imprint—which means adult content and language.
+Popularized by the Netflix television series, Jessica Jones was created in the pages of a Marvel comic book series by writer Brian Michael Bendis and artist Michael Gaydos.
+She first appeared in Alias #1 (November 2001), published under Marvel’s MAX imprint, which allowed for explicit language, sexual content, and adult themes.

 House of M Reading Order, a Marvel event full of X-Men and Avengers